Rifushigi/Rifushigi/README.md

-- 👋 Hi, I’m @Tedington
+- 👋 Hi, I’m @Teda
-- 👀 I’m interested in Frontend, Backend, smart-contracts,
--  and blockchain projects.
-I'm also to open to internships.
-- 🌱 I’m currently learning Js, node, React, Solidity, Blockchain.
 - 💞️ I’m looking to collaborate on any project to expand my knowledge.
-- 📫 You can reach me on twitter @Temitope_Dansa,
+- 📫 You can reach me on twitter @T3d4_,
-- on Discord @Teda#4845.
+- on Discord @Teda.

 <!---
 Tedington/Tedington is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.